inacoin/inacoin/README.md

 Maximum 27 million InaCoin will ever exist to the community.

-- Coin Algorithm      :
+- Coin Algorithm      : X11 (PoW/PoS)
-- Coin Abbreviation   :
+- Coin Abbreviation   : INC
-- Coin base maturity  :
+- Coin base maturity  : 50
-- Total PoW block     :
+- Total PoW block     : 260000
-- PoW block reward    :
+- PoW block reward    : 10 INC
-- Block Spacing       :
+- Block Spacing       : 2 Minutes
-- Minimum Stake Age   :
+- Minimum Stake Age   : 15 Days
-- Maximum Stake Age   :
+- Maximum Stake Age   : 90 Days

 # How are they used

 InaCoin are used by InaCoin community members for inacoin services and to store and invest the wealth in a non-government controlled currency.
 The InaCoin coins will also be used as payment system on number of InaCoin partner websites.

-# How Are They Produced ?